 Policy Research

 CPAW conducts research on issues including quantifying animal welfare for policy analysis, developing methods for incorporating animal welfare into benefit-cost frameworks, and establishing approaches for comparing welfare across species.
-It also submits formal comments to federal agencies, translating economic insights into actionable guidance for policymakers.

 Recent Projects